josephclark293/cis230pass/README.md

 ## Week 8
 We practice arrays more.
 The exercises are in the slides [here](https://github.com/josephclark293/cis230pass/blob/master/Java%20Week%2010/Single%20Dimensional%20Arrays%20II.pdf) and [here](https://github.com/josephclark293/cis230pass/blob/master/Java%20Week%2010/_Single%20Dimensional%20Arrays%20III.pdf).
 There are many examples in this [folder](https://github.com/josephclark293/cis230pass/tree/master/Java%20Week%2010).

+## Week 9 - 11
+We did lots more array practice, then did Sample Exam 2!

+## Week 12
+We are starting to study Object Oriented Programming.
+In the Week 12 folder there is information on Classes and Objects with examples.